 You must also make a conscious effort to consume snacks containing protein and carbohydrates between meals.
 Fruit with string cheese is a great snack to support energy levels and maintain fueling between meals!
 For snack ideas to fuel your teen athlete, be sure to check out this article from the Academy of Nutrition and Dietetics.

 Hydrate, hydrate, hydrate!
 Water is vital to maintain peak performance during exercise.
 A good rule of thumb is to encourage consumption of 1 oz. of water per pound of body weight.
 It is worthwhile to invest in a good water bottle for your teen athlete to carry and keep on hand to foster good habits and prevent dehydration.
-Check out this article from USA Triathlon for fluid needs before, during and after exercise.
+Check out this article from USA Triathlon for fluid needs before, during, and after exercise.

 A bedtime snack containing 15-20 grams of protein and approximately 30 grams of carbohydrates will support restful sleep and help build lean muscle tissue during the night.
 Athletes training intensely especially need bedtime protein to improve recovery and training adaptations (Trommelen & VanLoon, 2016).
-Cottage cheese, milk, and yogurt are rich in casein, a slow digesting protein.
+Cottage cheese, milk, and yogurt are rich in casein, a slow-digesting protein.
 Pair an 8 oz. serving of cottage cheese with sliced bananas, which are a rich source of magnesium helping to relax the muscles in your body as well as lower brain temperature to regulate hormones.

 Caffeine has no place in an adolescent’s diet.
 A 2018 report stated that greater than 40% of American teens surveyed had consumed an energy drink within the past three months.
 Several emergency visits have occurred due to energy drink consumption among teens between the ages of 12-17.
 The American Academy of Pediatrics has concluded that energy drinks are “not appropriate for children and adolescents, and should never be consumed.”
-Monster and Gatorade do not provide the same hydration benefits so be weary of advertisements that contribute to this confusion.
+Monster and Gatorade do not provide the same hydration benefits so be wary of advertisements that contribute to this confusion.
 Caffeine can negatively impact sleep, anxiety levels and also impair appetite.

 Load up on fruits and vegetables between meals!
 The more colorful your athlete’s plate, the better their gut health and immune function will be.
 Fruits and vegetables are rich in antioxidants and contain quality nutrients needed for optimal growth and development.

-Calcium is critical for proper bone growth, development and overall health.
+Calcium is critical for proper bone growth, development, and overall health.
 However, calcium can only reach its full bone-growth potential in the presence of adequate vitamin D. Calcium and vitamin D work together.
 How?
 Vitamin D helps absorb calcium.
 Research has proven that American girls do not get adequate calcium in their diet after age 11.
-This deficiency increases risk of injuries like stress fractures.
+This deficiency increases the risk of injuries like stress fractures.
 Recommendations for calcium and vitamin D vary.
-A great way to attain adequate calcium and vitamin D is to consume dairy products such as cheese, yogurt, milk and fortified beverages.
+A great way to attain adequate calcium and vitamin D is to consume dairy products such as cheese, yogurt, milk, and fortified beverages.
 A yogurt parfait with mixed berries is a great pre-exercise snack to fuel performance and also serves as a great breakfast to start the day!

 I hope you find useful these basic strategies to support your adolescent in their sport.
 It is important to make sure your adolescent is consuming balanced meals consistently with snacks in between before implementing supplements, as supplements are meant to satisfy the gaps in nutrition.
 Good nutritional habits must be established first.
 Click here for information on building a performance plate.